 Natural plant associations in Wellesley are typical of the eastern part of Massachusetts, and they support characteristic suburban bird and animal populations.
-Oak and pine communities are found in our wooded urban and community forest areas, while red maple and cat tail communities can be found in floodplain areas along the Charles River.
+Oak and pine communities are found in our wooded urban and community forest areas, while red maple and cat tail (now converting to purple loose strife) communities can be found in floodplain areas along the Charles River.
 Plant inventories are available through the Natural Resources Commission for some of the Town's conservation areas and can be seen in Map F - Vegetation and Wildlife.